-The ego is the shadowy figure and second side to each us, often a manifest of thoughts and beliefs from life's experiences, that resides in the imagination of how we want to perceive ourselves.
+The ego is the shadowy figure or second side to each us, often a manifest of thoughts and beliefs from life's experiences, that resides in the imagination of how we want to perceive ourselves.

 Mentally making an effort to control ego training in the gym while using the egos positive energy and intensity to keep you consistently motivated helps to keep overconfidence at bay.

-Using just enough of the egos driving strength to push yourself in the gym is Paramount as a beginner or intermediate while leaving the rest at the gym doors...
+Using just enough of the egos driving stimulation to push yourself in the gym is Paramount as a beginner or intermediate - while leaving the rest at the gym doors...

 You may find before long - others will begin to notice how you train and not only will you be noticed, but respected for it.

 Finding your strength in the delicacy of the ego can be achieved by-learning and accepting humility!
 It's okay to be wrong.
 Keep your mind and opinions open to new and exciting ideas, often teaching us different ways to accomplish new things...